 Demographics and the legal landscape

 - Earned Doctorates by Gender and Race: These data are compiled each year by NSF for all earned doctorates in the United States in Science and Technology disciplines.
 This can give you an idea of the “pipeline” for women and racial and ethnic minorities in your discipline.
-It always takes 2 years to compile and release the data, so the data available in 2013 represents doctorates awarded in 2011.
-2011 Doctoral Recipients by Race.
+It always takes 2 years to compile and release the data, so the data available in 2016 represents doctorates awarded in 2014.
+2014 Doctoral Recipients by Race.
 2014 Doctoral Recipients by Gender.